 This is the first part of the mandatory group project.
 The project is to be carried out in groups; the members of each group are announced on the course home page.
-It is up to the members of your group to agree on how to work together (meeting times, etc.) The project should be handed in by e-mail to the teaching assistant associated with your group, no later than:
+It is up to the members of your group to agree on how to work together (meeting times, etc.) This part of the project should be handed in by e-mail to the teaching assistant associated with your group, no later than:

-Monday September 26, 23.59 PM.
+Tuesday September 26, 23.59 PM.